linode/apl-docs/docs/for-devs/get-started/lab-22.md

 ---

 :::info
-Prerequisite: For this lab, Prometheus and Grafana need to be activated.
+Prometheus and Grafana need to be activated for this lab.
 :::
 ## What are custom metrics